CalebFields/Pigeon/Pigeon/docs/ARCHITECTURE_OVERVIEW.md

   - QUIC is not enabled in the current crate configuration
   - A higher-level message protocol can be built atop the provided Request/Response codec

-**Why it matters:** provides the secure, multiplexed transport needed for peer-to-peer exchange.
+**Purpose:** provides the secure, multiplexed transport needed for peer-to-peer exchange.

 ---